Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Médoc

 La Tour de By.
-It was a pretty perfumed, tasty and quite delicious wine.
+It was a pretty aromatic, tasty, and delicious wine.
 89-90p.

-Goulee and Potensac were also really successful wines with a strong backbone, spicy dark berries and long aftertaste.
+Goulee and Potensac were also successful wines with a strong backbone, spicy dark berries, and a long aftertaste.
 88-89p.

 Greysac played more the robust stuff and was quite marked by tannin.
 88p.